robjm16/Business_Applications_Compendium/README.md

   •	Difficulties recruiting data scientists and other AI experts, and questions around how to organize and manage them (e.g., in centers of excellence or within lines of business).
   •	Getting started: type and scope of pilot projects.
   •	How to use line-of-business leaders and other subject matter experts in AI projects.
-  • Measuring results, either in terms of ROI (return on investment) or KPIs (key performance indicators).
+  • Measuring results, including ROI (return on investment) or KPIs (key performance indicators).
-  •	A host of change management issues, including new roles for people to entirely new business processes.
+  •	A host of change management issues, ranging from new job roles for people to new business processes.

 As with other transformative technologies, businesses are finding that people and process challenges can easily surpass the technical ones.